0382/WignerSymbol/README.md

 ### Thread safety

 The `reserve` is **not** thread safe.
 So you shuld not call `reserve` function dymanically in a multi-threading program.
 The correct way to use this package is find the maximum angular momentum quantum number in you system, and call `reserve` at the beginning of the code, and then don't call it any more.

+Howerver, you can create one `WignerSymbols` object for each thread, they will work independently.
+Because the sotred `binomial`s do not cost too many memory for most calculation, so I don't use `static` member to store them, each object will take it own storage.
+And also because of the small memory cost, please feel free to create several `WignerSymbols` objects at the same time.